 Tyranny can also be prevented by the preparation and strength of our defenses.
 We have our freedoms because of the determination of a military willing to sacrifice their most precious and ultimate gifts – their lives – then, as well as today.
 From the Revolutionary War to the War on Terror in

 and Iraq and all wars and conflicts in between, it is the military – the Army, Navy, Air Force, Marine Corps, Coast Guard and reservists that preserve our rights and freedoms and enable us to live in peace in the Afghanistan .
 United States

-“To be prepared for war, is one of the most effectual means of preserving peace.” – Founding Father George Washington (1732-1799); Revolutionary War general and first president of these
+“To be prepared for war, is one of the most effectual means of preserving peace.” – Founding Father George Washington (1732-1799); Revolutionary War general and first American president.

-forever.” – The last public words of John Adams (1735-1826); Founding Father who, for some time, stood alone in pushing for Independence from Independence before it became popular and second president of these England .
-The nation mourned the loss of Adams and his friend and rival Jefferson simultaneously as the two giants died on United States of America July 4, 1826.
+forever.” – The last public words of John Adams (1735-1826); Founding Father who, for some time, stood alone in pushing for Independence from England before it became popular and second American president.
+The nation mourned the loss of Adams and his friend and rival Jefferson simultaneously as the two giants died on Independence July 4, 1826.

 Sanford D. Horn is a writer and educator living in Westfield, IN.
 The 10 year City resident still keeps a finger on the pulse of Alexandria.